 If there is no reasonably apparent imminent threat present or once such an imminent threat is contained, the threat assessment team will meet to evaluate and respond to the threatening behavior.
-The team may, but is not required to, review the following types of information:
+The superintendent may, but is not required to, review the following types of information:

-- Review of the threatening behavior and/or communication; - Interviews with the individuals involved including students, staff members, and family members as necessary and/or appropriate; - Review of school and other records for any prior history or interventions with the students involved; - Any other investigatory methods that the team determines to be reasonable and useful.
+- Review of the threatening behavior and/or communication; - Interviews with the individuals involved including students, staff members, and family members as necessary and/or appropriate; - Review of school and other records for any prior history or interventions with the students involved; - Any other investigatory methods that the law enforcement unit determines to be reasonable and useful. - The superintendent must confer with at least one member of the school's guidance counseling staff as part of his/her investigation.
+If the threat has been made by, or is directed towards, a student with a disability, the superintendent must confer with a staff member who is knowledgeable about special education services or Section 504 of the Rehabilitation Act, as appropriate.

-At the conclusion of the investigation, the team will determine what, if any, response to the threat is appropriate.
-The team is authorized to disclose the results of its investigation to law enforcement and to the target(s) of any threatened acts.
-The team may refer the individual of concern to the appropriate school administrator for consequences under the school's student discipline policy or, if appropriate, report the results of its investigation to the student's individualized education plan team.
+At the conclusion of the investigation, the superintendent will determine what, if any, response to the threat is appropriate.
+The superintendent is authorized to disclose the results of his/her investigation to law enforcement and to the target(s) of any threatened acts.
+The superintendent may refer the individual of concern to the appropriate school administrator for consequences under the school's student discipline policy or, if appropriate, report the results of his/her investigation to the student's individualized education plan team.